What is egg retrieval

 Before egg retrieval: Do not forget!

-Please remember to read carefully and fill in all the necessary forms you received at the clinic’s Manipulations office, together with your partner: informed consent declaration for the medical procedure, pre-anaesthesia questionnaire, informed consent declaration for egg or embryo freezing.
+Please remember to read carefully and fill in all the necessary forms you received at the clinic’s Manipulations office, together with your partner: informed consent declaration for the medical procedure, pre-anaesthesia questionnaire, informed consent declaration for embryo or egg freezing.

 Prepare your HIV, syphilis, and hepatitis B and C test results (for both partners), and do not forget that their validity is no more than three months before the date of your procedure.